nsobadzhiev/DevMonologueMagazine/README.md

 Whereas the raw text is hosted here, the issues are going to be released in a PDF or EPUB format alongside formatting and additional graphics.
 Also, all articles will be uploaded as posts to the [DevMonologue blog][blog link].

-To download the final version of the formatted magazine, go here (TODO: no link yet #YOLO).
+To download the final version of the formatted magazine, [go here][github release].
+DevMonologue Magazine is also available in iBooks for free:
+* [Issue 01 - Going Open Source][ibooks link]

 ## Contribution guide